yera111/asbolsyn2/memory-bank/architecture.md

 - Implements consumer browse functionality
 - Uses Russian text templates
 - Initializes database connection on startup

+## User Interface

+The bot provides a user-friendly interface through:

+1. **Keyboard Menu**
+   - Accessible via the /start command
+   - Includes buttons for browsing meals, finding nearby meals, vendor registration, and help
+   - Buttons trigger the same functionality as their corresponding commands
+   - Makes the bot more accessible to users unfamiliar with Telegram commands

+2. **Welcome Message**
+   - Provides a clear introduction to the bot's purpose
+   - Includes brief instructions on available features
+   - Guides users to use the keyboard menu or commands

+3. **Command System**
+   - Traditional Telegram commands (/start, /help, etc.)
+   - Available for users who prefer text commands

 ## Vendor Registration Process